baranusluel/sentiment-cnn/index.md

 Our team performs supervised learning with a convolutional neural network model to perform sentiment analysis on movie reviews.
 The corpus consists of reviews from multiple movie review aggregators such as IMDB and Rotten Tomatoes with corresponding sentiment labels, as found in existing datasets [5][6].

-TODO: Background, existing literature
+TODO: Background, existing literature.
+Why we think CNNs could work here

-TODO: Why is this important?
+TODO: Motivation, why is this important?

 ### Dataset and Pre-Processing